Read This First

 Prompt 1: Dogs and cats clearly have distinct essences that force them into particular behaviors.
 Are there existentialists who claim we have no such similar essence?

-The central claim is this: Existentialist philosophy often posits that humans differ fundamentally from animals in that humans are not bound by an inherent essence that predetermines their nature or behaviors.
+In plain terms: Existentialist philosophy often posits that humans differ fundamentally from animals in that humans are not bound by an inherent essence that predetermines their nature or behaviors.

 - The central distinction: The relation among the parts of Do Humans have an Essence matters: what is central, what is derivative, and what pressure would change the map.